Some marine life favorites & how to identify them

 Characterized by disk-shaped bodies and small mouths.

 Grey Angelfish (pictured below) are often seen swimming around the reef in pairs.
-Don't confuse them for the French Angelfish, which look very similar expect for strong yellow markings over the face and body.
+Please don't confuse them with the French Angelfish, which look very similar except for strong yellow markings over the face and body.

 Grunts

-They congregate in large groups and are characterised by sloping heads/tapered bodies.
-French grunt: yellow stripes to a blue/white background Small mouth grunt: elongated body, yellow tail and 5-6 yellow stripes
+They congregate in large groups and are characterized by sloping heads/tapered bodies.
+French grunt: yellow stripes to a blue/white background Small mouth grunt: elongated body, yellow tail, and 5-6 yellow stripes

 White grunts: stripes only on head, checkered pattern of yellow & blueish silver